electrode-io/electrode-native/docs/cli/cauldron/add/dependencies.md

-**Adds one or more native dependency(ies) to a Cauldron**

-The following command can be used to add one or more new `native dependency(ies)` to a given non released native application version in a Cauldron.
-If you instead want to update the version(s) of already existing `native dependency(ies)`, you should use `ern cauldron update dependencies` command.

-Upon sucessful execution of this command, a new `Container` version will automatically be generated and published.

-This command should be of rare use.
-Indeed, `native dependency(ies)` used by the `MiniApp(s)` are automatically added to the native application version `Container` if they are not yet present in the `Container`.
-This command can be used to add react native `native dependency(ies)` that are not directly used by the `MiniApp(s)` but only used on the native side.
-This is not a common scenario, therfore this command should be of limited use.

-Please note that you can only add `native dependency(ies)` versions that have been published to NPM, and cannot use `file` or `git` scheme for the `dependency(ies)` you add through this command.
-If one of these conditions is not met, the command will fail with an error.

-### Command

-#### `ern cauldron add dependencies <dependencies..>`
+## `ern cauldron add dependencies <dependencies..>`
+#### Description

-Adds one or more `native dependency(ies)` to a target native application version container.
+* Add one or more new native dependencies to a target native application version container (Cauldron)
+* Create and publish a new Container version

+#### Syntax
-#### `ern cauldron add dependencies <dependencies..> --containerVersion/-v <version>`
+`ern cauldron add dependencies <dependencies..>`

+**Options**
+`--containerVersion/-v <version>`
-Use a specific version for the newly generated container upon succesful execution of this command.
+* Specify a version for the new container
-If not using this option, the command will, by default, increment the patch number of the current container version (i.e if current container version is `1.2.3`, upon succesful execution of this command, new container version will be set as `1.2.4`).
+* **Default**  Incremental patch number of the current container version
+Example: If the current container version is 1.2.3 and a version is not included in the command, the new container version will be 1.2.4.

-#### `ern cauldron add dependencies <dependencies..> --descriptor/-d <descriptor>`
+`--descriptor/-d <descriptor>`

-Will add the `native dependency(ies)` to a given target native application version in the Cauldron matching the provided native application descriptor.
-You can only pass a `complete native application descriptor` as the `native dependency(ies)` added through this command target only a specific single native application version.
+* Add the native dependencies to a given target native application version in the Cauldron matching the provided native application descriptor
+* You can only pass a complete native application descriptor as the native dependencies added using this command target only a specific single native application version.
-If this option is not used, the command will list all the non released native application versions from the Cauldron and will prompt you to choose one to add the `native dependency(ies)` to.
+**Default**  Lists all non-released native application versions from the Cauldron and  prompts you to choose one to add to the native dependencies

+#### Remarks
+* The `ern cauldron add dependencies <dependencies..>` command is rarely used.
+* Native dependencies used by the MiniApps are automatically added to the native application version Container if they are not yet present in the Container.
+* This command can be used to add react-native `native dependencies` that are not directly used by the MiniApp but only used on the native side.
+* You can only add native dependency versions that have been published to NPM.
+* You cannot use the `file` or `git` scheme for the dependency that you add using this command.
+* An error message is displayed if the command is not formatted correctly.

+#### Related commands
+ `ern cauldron update dependencies` | Update the version of an existing native dependency

+___